Discover more from Anthony Galli

 By low I mean I support reducing overall federal tax revenue.

-By progressive I mean I support proportionally graduating the income tax rate from the Top 10% to the Top 1%.
+By progressive I mean I support proportionally graduating the income tax rate from the top 20% of the population to the top 1%.

-The tax should be high enough to be able to fund Social Security and Medicare ($1.7 trillion in 2019), but not much higher than the status quo because the Top 10% already pay 70% of income taxes ($1.2 trillion in 2019) so by simply taxing investment and inheritance at the same rate as labor this would generate more than enough revenue to exceed the gap.
+The tax rate should be high enough to be able to fund Social Security and Medicare ($1.7 trillion in 2019), but not much higher than the status quo because the top 20% of the population already pay 80% of income taxes ($1.5 trillion in 2019) so by simply taxing investment and inheritance at the same rate as labor this would generate more than enough revenue to exceed the gap.

-Following these principles, let’s say this roughly translates into graduating the rate by 0.5% to a top rate of 7%.
+Following these principles, let’s say this roughly translates into graduating the tax rate from 1% to 20%.